mlouward/Fun/tiktok-recipes/PLAN.md

 ### Phase 3: Paprika Integration

 1. **Paprika API Client**:
-    * In `src/paprika_exporter.py`, add functionality to communicate with the Paprika API, using the provided Gist or GitLab project for reference.
+    * In `src/paprika_exporter.py`, add functionality to export a recipe to Paprika.
-    * Handle user authentication securely.

-2. **Upload Functionality**:
+2. **Download Functionality**:
-    * Add a new API endpoint or enhance the existing one to allow users to upload the generated recipe to their Paprika account.
+    * Users can download the recipe in Paprika format from the web interface.

 ### Phase 4: Refinement and Testing